Bobrinik/wealthsimple_deepsearch_extension/README.md

 4. Save the script.
 5. Ensure the agent server is running, then go to the Wealthsimple site (or a matching page).
 The injected “Deep Research” button should appear where the script places it (e.g. under the About section).

+## Architecture

+See [`architecture.md`](architecture.md) for a full component map, data flow, API surface, and rendered system diagram.

 ## Project layout

 - **`app/`** – Python application package: